 - Music: Country and Western Music is my favorite music.
 I also have come to like Irish music.
 One of my favorite bars, The Burren in Somerville, MA, has live Irish session music on several days of the week.

 - Traveling: In 1997 I started traveling to interesting destinations all over the world on a regular basis (at least once per year).
 I have put some of my pictures on-line for various countries.
 I almost invariably get asked which country I would like to visit again, and which country I liked best.
 The answer to the first question is none.
 There are so many countries that I haven't seen, that I don't have time to go back to any of them.
 I may visit some larger countries again to see parts that I haven't seen (India and Russia come to mind).
 The answer to the second question is that I can't answer that simply.
 Every country is different, has different things that are interesting.
 You can't compare seeing tigers in India with seeing Inca ruins in Perú, with seeing stone-age monuments in Ireland, with scuba diving in Australia on the Great Barrier Reef, with seeing a cheetah mother with four cubs eating a reed buck in Tanzania.
 Altogether I think I had the most comfortable feeling in Việt Nam.
-Certainly the food in Việt Nam was the best I had anywhere in the world.
-Already on the way from the airport to the hotel I felt that I liked that country.
+Up to my visit to Myanmar, I considered the food in Việt Nam as the best I had anywhere.
+Already on the way from the airport to the hotel in Hanoi I felt that I liked that country.
 But then again .....

 Following are links to the countries for which I have pictures from my trips online.

 - Here is a list of all countries in the world that I know of, with the spelling of the name of the country in the original script wherever I could find it.

 - If you wonder what all those abbreviations and symbols mean in newsgroup and email messages, here is a List of smileys